Outbound Sales Explained: Techniques, Strategies & Best Practices

 2. Automate as Much as Possible

 A hidden benefit of modern outbound sales is that they can be largely automated.
-There are various technology tools you can use to automate just about every step of the process.
+You can use various technology tools to automate just about every step of the process.
 There is a program for everything from sourcing your leads to sending cold email campaigns, following up and tracking metrics.
 Not sure where to start?
 Discover the Essential Sales Technology Stacks for Professionals

 3. Create a Guideline Script or Email Template

-Most salespeople naturally begin the conversation by asking, “how are you?” but that can sometimes appear insincere and isn’t that productive.
-Try asking, “have you got two minutes?” to show that you respect their time.
+Most salespeople naturally begin the conversation by asking, “How are you?”
+However, that can sometimes appear insincere and isn’t productive.
+Try asking, “Have you got two minutes?” to show that you respect their time.

-Alternatively, if cold-emailing is your focus, always it’s best first to understand the makeup of an excellent sales prospecting email.
+Alternatively, if cold-emailing is your focus, it’s always best to understand the makeup of an excellent sales prospecting email first.
 Check it out below:

 1. A reason: You know what your company is offering – but what is the value to your prospect?
 Simply having the lure of a new product release or special promotion isn’t enough – prospects want to know what’s in it for them.